illandril/FoundryVTT-hotbar-uses/README.md

 Available, Consumed, and Max can either be property keys (ex. `data.resources.legact.value`) or fixed numbers.

 *Notice:* Whitespace and spelling are important.
 Make sure these comments are the very first thing in the macro, everything is spelled correctly, and that you don't have any extra spaces anywhere.

+If you find yourself adding these comments to macros that you think could be natively supported, please [open a New Issue](https://github.com/illandril/FoundryVTT-hotbar-uses/issues) to let me know and I will see what I can do to add support for it.

 ### Custom Example: Bob's Arrow Quantity
 ```